National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 #### Python Libraries and Code Repositories

 Code Repositories are less frequently submitted to the Knowledge Store, but they provide a feature for sharing code that Code Workbooks don't: it is possible to author a Python library in a Code Repository that can then be imported for use in either another Code Repository or a Code Workbook by any N3C researcher.
-One such example is the [Semantic Similarity Python Library](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-E28751A&view=focus) (Enclave access required).
+One such example is the [Semantic Similarity Python Library](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-E28751A&view=focus) {{< fa lock title="Link requires an N3C Enclave account" >}}.
 Authoring Python libraries is different from authoring Code Repositories that transform data, and is covered in the [official documentation](https://www.palantir.com/docs/foundry/transforms-python/share-python-libraries/), as is [utilizing such libraries in Code Repositories](https://www.palantir.com/docs/foundry/transforms-python/use-python-libraries/).
 Using them in Code Workbooks requires updating the workbook [environment](https://www.palantir.com/docs/foundry/code-workbook/environment-overview/) to include the library, just like with any other Python or R library you might like to use.